cyber-prags/Applied_AI/README.md

 model was able to retrieve all the relevant instances (high recall) while also being correct in its retrieval (high precision) for most of its predictions.

+**2.2 LogisticRegression**

+For Logistic Regression, the confusion matrix demonstrates outstanding model performance on the test data, akin to the Naive Bayes results.
+It correctly classified 96 instances as class 0 and 42 as class 1, while only misclassifying 2 instances of class 1 as class 0, leading to a high f1-macro score, indicative of excellent precision and recall balance.
+The classification report mirrors this with perfect precision for class 0, high recall for class 1, and an overall accuracy of 0.99 and a f1-macro score of 0.98321 which can be seen in Figure 6

+**2.3 RandomForestClassifier**
+For the Random Forest classifier, the model displayed a high level of accuracy on the test data as well.
+The confusion matrix in Figure 7 shows 92 true negatives and 43 true positives, with slight misclassifications reflected by 4 false positives and 1 false negative.
+The f1-macro score of approximately 0.959 suggests a very effective model, although slightly less precise than the Naive Bayes and
+Logistic Regression models, with the precision-recall curve reinforcing the model’s strong performance.

+#### CONCLUSION

+In our comprehensive analysis, from 1 it is evident that the Naive Bayes Classifier and Logistic Regression algorithms exhibited exceptional performance on our test dataset, post the meticulous process of hyperparameter tuning.
+This superior performance can largely be attributed to the underlying assumption of feature independence integral to both algorithms.
+Conversely, while the RandomForest Classifier also demonstrated commendable efficacy, a noticeable decline in performance was observed.
+This decline can likely be ascribed to the inherent characteristics of the RandomForest Classifier’s mechanism, which, in its attempt to closely learn from the training data, may have compromised its ability to generalize effectively, thereby affecting its performance on unseen data.
+This project highlighted the critical aspects of supervised learning, particularly hyperparameter optimization’s impact on model performance.
+Future efforts may delve into further refining model parameters, employing advanced ensemble techniques, and exploring new feature selection methods to boost accuracy and robustness.
+This assignment has reinforced the value of precision in machine learning workflows, explaining how important it is in realworld scenarios.